astronomer/astro-blog/posts/what-is-data-orchestration-and-why-is-it-essential-for-business.md

 ---
 slug: what-is-data-orchestration
 title: What is data orchestration and why is it essential for business
-description: "Wonder why data orchestration has been such a buzzword?
-Find out the most significant pain points it addresses and discover how it can help your business grow.
+description: "Find out the most significant pain points data orchestration addresses and discover how it can help your business grow.
 Fair warning: once you try data orchestration, you won't be able to live without it!"
 heroImagePath: ../assets/dataorch2.png
 authors:
   - Julia Wrzosińska